As a freelance contractor who works from home, one question people often ask me the most is “how can you get any work

 4. Get Good Equipment

-After I started making more money in my business, I bought huge new monitors, replaced my desktop computer, and bought a new laser printer.
+After I started making more money in my business, I bought huge new computer monitors, replaced my desktop computer, and bought a new laser printer.
 Don’t be afraid to spend money on equipment that you use every day if it will make you more efficient.
 Plus, working with kickass equipment makes your job so much more enjoyable!

 6. Make a To-Do List

 This is critical for me to stay on track.
 I usually make it before the end of my workday so I’m ready to go in the morning.

 7. Eat Well

 One of the biggest benefits of working from home is being able to schedule exercise time, something that was almost impossible when I worked a corporate job.
 Exercise helps your brain function!
 I’ve even solved problems while out on a walk or run!

 9. Be Social